huggingface/blog/skops-library.md

 model_card.save((Path(local_repo) / "README.md"))
 ```

 We can now push the repository to Hugging Face Hub.
-For this, we will use push from hub_utils.
+For this, we will use `push` from `hub_utils`.

 ```python
 # if the repository doesn't exist remotely on the Hugging Face Hub, it will be created when we set create_remote to True